 Mya easily could have been a predator’s target.
 Poverty and illness make for easy prey.

 Mya’s parents tried to eke out a living to provide for their family.
 Life was very difficult, and it only grew worse when Mya’s father died of AIDS within a year of her birth.
 Her mother was left with the full responsibility of providing for the family.
 There was no money, no food, no hope.
-All of them were hungry and in need of a better life.
+All of them were hungry.

 This is exactly the sort of scenario predators look for.

-As Our Own’s Lighthouse Church Network met Mya’s mother years ago when she was pregnant with Mya.
+As Our Own met Mya’s mother years ago when she was pregnant with Mya.
 We were able to come alongside her after her husband died.
-Eventually, upon her desperate request for help, we took Mya into our care.
+Eventually, we took Mya into our care.

-Over the years, Mya would visit with her mother and stay with her once again in her family home.
+Over the years, Mya would visit with her mother and stay with her.
 After one visit in particular, however, we discovered the danger of such extended visits.
-Mya left Grace Home healthy; she returned a wisp of her former self.
+Mya left us healthy; she returned a wisp of her former self.

-We were quite frightened that she had contracted some awful illness.
+We were frightened that she had contracted some awful illness.
 After medical examinations and lengthy discussions, we discovered that Mya wasn’t ill at all: She was simply starving.
-Mya’s mother had no food to offer her daughter for the entire weeklong visit.
-Such a scare has opened our eyes to the dangers of our girls returning home again.
+Mya’s mother had no food to offer her daughter for the entire visit.
+Such a scare has opened our eyes to the dangers of Mya returning home again.

 Sadly, life for Mya’s mother never improved.
-Soon it became obvious that she too had the disease that took her husband less than ten years ago.
-After a long battle with the illness, Mya’s mother also succumbed to AIDS.
+Soon it became obvious that she too had contracted AIDS.
+After a long battle with the illness, Mya’s mother also passed away.

-As difficult as the loss has been for Mya, she continues to be grateful for her Grace Home family.
-She is healthy; she loves her family and her many sisters; she stands at the top of her class in school; and she loves Jesus.
+As difficult as the loss has been for Mya, she continues to be grateful for her As Our Own family.
+She is healthy; she is an irreplaceable member of our family; she stands at the top of her class in school.

 Mya’s heart of gratitude remains, even in the face of difficulties and losses.
 What a joy it is to have Mya as part of our family!

-When Aliya was very young, she came to live at our Grace Home because her mother was enslaved in a brothel, unable to give her hope for a better life.
+When Aliya was very young, she came to live at our home because her mother was enslaved in a brothel, unable to give her hope for a better life.

-Like many other sex salves, Aliya’s mother had been abducted by the mafia from her home in Nepal and forced to work in the brothels of India.
+Like many other sex slaves, Aliya’s mother had been abducted from her home in Nepal and forced to work in the brothels of India.
 Life in the red-light district is so dark that many who are trapped there think nothing of luring others into the same horrific fate—moms will even lure their own daughters into the trade.

 That’s what happened to Aliya when she was 16.
-Her mother invited her to come out of Grace Home to live with her once again.
+After years of living with us, her mother re-emerged and invited Aliya to come live with her once again.
 Aliya’s tender heart thought her mother’s invitation was sincere, extended out of love with a desire for them to be together.

 But soon it became apparent that the mafia was pressuring Aliya’s mother to lure her daughter to them so they could enslave Aliya too—like mother, like daughter.

 That’s when As Our Own stepped in once again to fight for the life of this girl.
-The forces of darkness were strong against Aliya’s life, and we believe it is because of the dream in Aliya’s heart: She longed to attend Bible school to become an evangelist for Jesus Christ.
-She wanted to tell others of the wondrous grace He has poured out on her.
+The forces of darkness were strong against Aliya’s life, and we believe it is because of the dream in Aliya’s heart: She longed to attend College and wanted to tell others of the wondrous grace in her life.

 That message of hope and redemption is something our enemy wants to destroy.